ITMO-NSS-team/llm-agents-for-smartcities-paper/README.md

 The repository contains code and data for the LLM-based city management research.

-## Build an image for the Pipeline with RAG and start the container:
+## Build an image for the RAG pipelines and start the container:

 Create the `$NSS_NPA_TOKEN` environment variable on the server